tathithienthanh/WomenFashionProductRecommendationSystem/README.md

 * Images used in reports are stored in folder `Images`.

 # Usage
-To use this project, ensure you update file paths if you intend to import or load datasets using the provided code.
+* To use this project, ensure you update file paths if you intend to import or load datasets using the provided code.
+* To launch the system interface, run the command in cmd: `streamlit run [local_path]/RecSys/ecommerce_app.py` *(ensure Streamlit is installed)*.

 # Technologies and techniques
 * Web Scraping: Using Selenium for automated data extraction.
 * Data Processing: Preprocessing techniques to clean and prepare data.
 * Clustering: Implementing K-Means and DBSCAN for clustering product types.
-* Natural Language Processing (NLP): Analyzing customer feedback.
+* Natural Language Processing (NLP): Analyzing customer feedback and classifying categories of products.
-* Visualization: Generating insights using data visualization.
+* Visualization: Generating insights using data visualization by Matplotlib, Seaborn and Plotly.
 * System Design: Designing the architecture for the recommendation system.
-* Web Performance: Streamlit
+* Web Performance: UI built with Streamlit
-* Database: MySQL
+* Database: Data retrieval using PyMySQL to interact with a MySQL database.

 # Notes
 * The report included in this repository is for reference purposes only.
 Please do not edit or reuse it for any other purpose.